-The following documents will need to be completed, scanned and submitted through www.bidsync.com as part of the bidder's submittal.
-The proposer interested in responding to this solicitation must provide the information requested below.
-Submittals that do not respond completely too all requirements specified herein may be considered non-responsive and eliminated from the process.
+The www.bidsync.com website allows for vendors to complete, scan and upload their documents as part of the bidder's submittal on the website.
+Prospective proposers interested in responding to this solicitation are requested to provide all of the information listed in this section.
+Submittals that do not respond completely to all of requirements specified herein may be considered non-responsive and eliminated from the process.
+Brevity and clarity are encouraged.